jyodroid/kotlin_training/Readme.md

     - Kotlin is shipped with IntelliJ IDEA since 15
   - Supports immutability.
 You can declare fixed values
   - Supports functional constructs
+  - Does not include Checked Exception (inheritance from Exception but not a subclass of RuntimeException)

 ## Android Studio Installation